 Concurrent Retirement and Disability Pay (CRDP) allows military retirees to receive both military retired pay and Veterans Affairs (VA) compensation.
 This was prohibited until the CRDP program began on January 1, 2004.
 CRDP is a "phase in" of benefits that gradually restores a retiree's VA disability offset.
 This means that an eligible retiree's retired pay gradually increased each year until the phase in was complete effective January 2014.
 You do not need to apply for CRDP.
 If qualified, you will be enrolled automatically.

-You are a regular retiree with a VA disability rating of 50 percent or greater.
+You are a regular retiree with a VA disability rating of 50% or greater

-You are retired under Temporary Early Retirement Act (TERA) and have a VA disability rating of 50 percent or greater.
+You are retired under Temporary Early Retirement Act (TERA) and have a VA disability rating of 50% or greater

-You are a disability retiree who earned entitlement to retired pay under any provision of law other than solely by disability, and you have a VA disability rating of 50 percent or greater.
+You are a disability retiree who earned entitlement to retired pay under any provision of law other than solely by disability, and you have a VA disability rating of 50% or greater.
 You might become eligible for CRDP at the time you would have become eligible for retired pay.

 In addition to monthly CRDP payments, you may be eligible for a retroactive payment.
 DFAS will audit your account to determine whether or not you are due retroactive payment.
 An audit of your account requires researching pay information from both DFAS and VA.

 If DFAS finds that you are also due a retroactive payment from the VA, we will forward an audit to the VA.
 They are responsible for paying any money they may owe you.

 Your retroactive payment date may go as far back as January 1, 2004, but can be limited based on: